 Nothing is missed out for the stage show, and although it is aimed at a younger audience, we can guarantee that mums and dads of all ages will have a fantastic time.

-Playing the role of the hilarious King Julien should have been TV, theatre and of course Strictly favourite KARIM ZEROUAL, for yesterday’s performance however it was CONNOR KEETLEY who stepped in.
-Connor was really superb and gave a majestic performance as the King, and very much a favourite in the production.
-This did mean a few of the other roles were switched around, but each performance was terrific and you really wouldn’t know.
-Aidan Harkins (Kowalski), Francisco Gomes (Marty), Joseph Hewlett (Alex), James Hilton (Ensemble), Ella Howlett (Rico), Gabriel Hinchliffe (Skipper/ Maurice), Brogan McFarlane (Private/ Mort), Joshua Oakes-Rogers (Melmanand Jarneia Richard-Noel (Gloria).
+Playing the role of the hilarious King Julien is TV, theatre and of course Strictly favourite KARIM ZEROUAL, who was really terrific and very much a family favourite.
+Joining Karim on stage is Laura Marie Benson (Kowalski), Francisco Gomes (Marty), Aidan Harkins (Swing), Joseph Hewlett (Alex), James Hilton (Ensemble), Gabriel Hinchliffe (Swing), Ella Howlett (Rico), Connor Keetley (Skipper/ Maurice), Brogan McFarlane (Private/ Mort), Joshua Oakes-Rogers (Melman) and Jarneia Richard-Noel (Gloria).

 These friends escape from their home in New York’s Central Park Zoo and find themselves on an unexpected journey to the madcap world of King Julien’s Madagascar.